Home

 Make a cocktail

-Due to their balanced and consistent profiles, blended whiskies make excellent bases for cocktails like highball drinks, or sour cocktails.
+Due to their balanced and consistent profiles, blended whiskies make excellent bases for cocktails like highball drinks, or smoky cocktails.
 But don’t overlook single malts for creating tasty serves.
-Classic cocktails such as an Old Fashioned or simple scotch and soda offer something different while still letting the character of the whisky shine through.
+Classic cocktails such as an Old Fashioned or simple Scotch Mule offer something different while still letting the character of the whisky shine through.

 So, single malt vs double malt: which whisky is better?